 Most of the tiny things that cause asthma and allergic reactions thrive in warm air.
 Mold in the basement, bathrooms, and damp areas are likely to get into the warm air and set off asthmatic reactions.

-Dust mites, which are microscopic insects, are at peak during summer.
+Dust mites, which are microscopic insects, are a very common summer allergy.
 Most of them are known to thrive in humid and warm temperatures.
 Dust mites are likely to be found in carpets, fabric, and beds.
 Their residue gets into the air easily and causes runny noses, wheezes, and sneezes.

 If you happen to come into contact with mold or engage in carpet cleaning activities, you should book an appointment with an allergy specialist at the onset of early symptoms.
 Asthma doctors know these conditions very well and are better positioned to provide immediate treatment.

 Fire ants, hornets, yellow jackets, wasps, and bees among other stinging insects are very active during the summer.
-It has been proven that most of the stinging insects cause severe allergy.
+It has been proven that most of the stinging insects cause severe allergic reactions.
 A run-in with a wasp or a bee could lead to a life-threatening condition.

 In most cases, insect bites cause mild symptoms such as itching and swelling around the area.
 Some insect allergies are so severe such that they lead to dizziness, nauseating, and in extreme condition, a stung individual can go into shock and tongue swelling.
 These are extreme conditions that no one wants to see, and they can only be reversed by allergy specialists.